AI-Powered Analysis

 No Emergency Repair RightHIGH RISK

-Leases that don't permit tenants to make emergency repairs and deduct costs from rent when the landlord fails to respond can leave tenants in uninhabitable conditions.
+Leases that prohibit or restrict the tenant's right to make emergency repairs and deduct costs from rent when the landlord fails to respond within a statutory or reasonable period.

 Disclaimer: SaferLease provides AI-powered informational analysis and is not a law firm and does not provide legal advice.